cardano-foundation/CIPs/CIP-0013/README.md

 * Any missing `proportion` is assigned a precise value of `1`.
 * If a stake pool is listed multiple times, the URI is rejected as invalid.

+### Other URI queries

+An ABNF grammar should be specified and explained similarly for each CIP that defines a new Cardano URI authority by explicitly defining the terms `authority` and `query` as for the "Stake pool" case above.

 ### Handling stake pool links

+When there is more than one pool registered with any of the specified `poolticker` parameters (whether for pool groups which have the same ticker for all pools, or for separate pools using the same ticker), the choice to which pool(s) to finally delegate is left to the user through the wallet UI.

 The wallet UI should always confirm the exact delegation choice even when it is unambiguous from the URI.
 When the user has multiple wallets, the wallet UI must select which wallet(s) the user will be delegating from.